rspamd/rspamd.com/doc/fuzzy_storage.md

 ### Configuring spam traps

-This method requires a mailbox that doesn't receive legitimate emails but spam emails instead.
-The main idea is to expose the address to spammers' databases, but do not show it to legitimate users.
-For example, by putting emails in a hidden *iframe* element on a fairly popular website.
-This element is not visible to users due to *hidden* property or zero size but it is visible for spam bots.
-Recently, this method has become not very effective, as spammers have learnt how to abstain from such traps.
+This "honey pot" method of improving the value of a hash storage requires a mailbox that doesn't receive legitimate emails - it should only receive spam emails.
+The main idea here is that a large volume of fresh, (perhaps 100%) guaranteed spam will be continually received, following current patterns, providing a huge corpus of fuzzy hash data for comparison with email coming in to live mailboxes.
+As described above, user interpretation of spam is subject to some degree of error.
+A corpus of user-described spam is not as reliable as a spam trap, where matches are very highly likely to indicate that a new inbound mail item is also spam.

-Another possible way to create a trap is to find domains that were popular in the past but that are not functional at the moment (addresses from these domains could be found in many spam databases).
-In this case, learning filters are required as legitimate emails, for instance, social networking or distribution services, will likely be blacklisted.
+One way to configure a spam trap is to expose addresses to spammer databases, and not show them to legitimate users.
+This can be accomplished, for example, by putting email addresses in a hidden *iframe* element on a fairly popular website.
+This element is not visible to users due to the *hidden* property or zero size, but it is visible to spam bots.
+This method is not as effective as it was some years ago, as spammers have learnt how to avoid such traps.

-In general, setting own traps is reasonable merely for large mail systems, as it might be expensive both in terms of maintenance and as direct expenses, e.g. for purchasing domains.
+Another way to create a trap is to find domains that were popular in the past but that are no longer functional.
+Domain names like this can be found in many spam databases.
+Buy domains and allow all inbound mail to go to a catch-all address, where it is processed for fuzzy hashing and then purged.
+In general, setting your own traps like this is only reasonable for large mail systems, as it might be expensive both in terms of maintenance and with direct expenses like domain purchases.

 ## Step 2: Configuring storage